FME Platform Best Practices

 Personalize

-FME Desktop can be personalized to suit your needs, like changing the color palette for both the canvas (light/dark mode) as well as custom colors for bookmarks and connection lines.
+FME Form can be personalized to suit your needs, like changing the color palette for both the canvas (light/dark mode) as well as custom colors for bookmarks and connection lines.
 All of these options can be found in FME Options, and the different windows can be found in Tools > Windows.

 Web Services & Connections